blockspacer/Technotrack/Processor/README.md

 ASSEMBLER & PROCESSOR
 =====================

-To run the programm:
+To run the program:
 ---------------------
     make ASM
     ./ASM
     make RCPU
     ./RCPU

-To see some debug information change define in superHeader.hpp.
+To see some debug information change define in **superHeader.hpp.**

 ---
-###
-*First version made by Detinin Roman 4 April 2017*
+*	04.04.17: ASM & CPU v.1.0.
-*UPD (10.10.17): Stack was improved.*
+*	10.10.17 (UPD): Stack was improved.
-*UPD (17.10.17): Minor codestyle changes.*
+*	17.10.17 (UPD): Minor codestyle changes.